DawidSac24/Chess-sdl3/README.md

 # Chess-sdl
 This a a chess game made in cpp with the sdl3 library.
 I decided to make this project to progress in cpp, getting a better understanding of the language.
-I have made a simillar project for my middle-school's final year project, [Auto-Mate]([https://chromewebstore.google.com/detail/content-manager/lobbohngjkkghmganebnahlfajlahkic](https://github.com/DawidSac24/AutoMate)).
+I have made a simillar project for my middle-school's final year project, [Auto Mate]([https://chromewebstore.google.com/detail/content-manager/lobbohngjkkghmganebnahlfajlahkic](https://github.com/DawidSac24/AutoMate)).
 It's an automatic chessboard with a mechanism similar to 3d printers.
 Since i wanted to code a min-max algorithm myself but didn't have time, i decided to remake a chess game in cpp.
 I wanted to make it easier to showcase and to code (since the initial project was made on arduino).

 # How to download
 You can clone the project and check the [sdl library installation](https://github.com/libsdl-org/SDL/blob/main/INSTALL.md) tutorial (i use the visual studio method, making the implementation temporary for now)